Monte Kiffin: Defensive philosophy

 Monte Kiffin is the mastermind behind the Tampa 2 scheme, which is a slight modification of the Cover 2 scheme.

 Personal life

-Kiffin's sons are both football coaches.
+Kiffin was married and had three children.
+His sons are both football coaches.
 His older son, Lane, played football at Fresno State before entering coaching.
-He was the head coach of the Oakland Raiders, Tennessee Volunteers, USC Trojans, and Florida Atlantic Owls, the offensive coordinator and quarterbacks coach for the Alabama Crimson Tide and currently is the head coach of the Ole Miss Rebels.
-His younger son, Chris, played football at Colorado State and was most recently the linebackers coach for the Houston Texans.
+He was the head coach of the Oakland Raiders, Tennessee Volunteers, USC Trojans, and Florida Atlantic Owls, the offensive coordinator and quarterbacks coach for the Alabama Crimson Tide, the head coach of the Mississippi Rebels, and currently is the head coach of the LSU Tigers.
+Monte Kiffin's younger son, Chris, played football at Colorado State and was most recently the linebackers coach for the Houston Texans.

 Kiffin died in Oxford, Mississippi on July 11, 2024, at the age of 84.